designstem/projects/waste/index.md

 <p />

-Look at Thomas Twaites' TED talk and explain the core of what he’s saying.
+Look at TED talk given by Thomas Twaites and summarize his key message.

 -